Combinations without specified separations: The bijection between combinations with disallowed separations and restricted-overlap tilings with squares and combs

 The bijection also applies in the $\mathcal{Q}=\varnothing$ case if we set $q=0$.
 The comb corresponding to $\mathcal{Q}$ is then a square (but we still call it a comb to distinguish it from the ordinary squares) so $S_{n,k}$ is the number of tilings of an $n$-board using $k$ square combs (and $n-k$ ordinary squares) which is $\tbinom{n}{k}$.

 Let $B_n$ be the number of ways to restricted-overlap tile an $n$-board with squares and combs corresponding to $\mathcal{Q}$, and let $B_{n,k}$ be the number of such tilings that use $k$ combs.
-We choose to make $B_0=B_{0,0}=1$.
+We choose to set $B_0=B_{0,0}=1$.

 \begin{thm} $S_n=B_{n+q}$ and $S_{n,k}=B_{n+q,k}$. \end{thm} \begin{proof} This follows immediately from Theorem~\ref{T:bij}. \end{proof}

 \begin{lem} If the number of tilings of an $n$-board with squares and length-$(q+1)$ combs is given by